mbrandonw/mbrandonw.github.io/_drafts/html-pretty-printing.md

 ### Pretty printing a close tag

-When rendering the closing tag we need to make sure not to do anything for the tags that cannot have children nodes.
-There’s a special `Doc` value called `empty` that helps with that:
+When rendering the closing tag we need to make sure not to do anything for the tags that cannot have children nodes:

 ```swift
 private func prettyPrintCloseTag(element: Element) -> Doc {